lukebigum/sfppsctrl/README.md

 having to run Solar Flare's sfptpd daemon.

 It is hard coded with the ioctl numbers and structures from OpenOnload version 201606-u1.2, under the assumption that those won't change much between releases.

-I can't guarantee it will work with any in-kernel driver that's not Onload though.
+It will work not work with any in-kernel Solar Flare driver, it will only work with the out-of-tree Onload driver.

 Usage
 =====